-During 2019, the Board met seven times and acted by unanimous written consent five times.
-All of the directors, with the exception of Mr. Frey, attended at least 75% of the meetings of the Board and Board committees on which they served during the periods in which they served.
-Directors are expected to attend each annual meeting of stockholders, and all of the directors then serving on the Board joined the 2019 annual meeting of stockholders, with the exception of Mr. Frey, whose term as a director ended at the meeting.
+During 2020, the Board met seven times and acted by unanimous written consent ten times.
+All of the directors attended at least 75% of the meetings of the Board and Board committees on which they served during the periods in which they served.
+Directors are expected to attend each annual meeting of stockholders, and all of the directors then serving on the Board joined the 2020 annual meeting of stockholders.